alibukharipk/alibukharipk.github.io/index.md

 - Support and organize team building activities
 - Assure that the team addresses all relevant issues within the specifications and various standard
 - Keeping the project manager and product committee informed of task accomplishment, issues and status

+### Senior .Net Developer
+#### Ramnlabs
+Mar 2008 – Jan 2010
+- Managing new products and providing guidelines to subordinates.
+- Consult with clients to develop and document web site requirements
+- Prepare mock-up, storyboards and develop web site architecture
+- Design the appearance, layout and flow of the Web site
+- Create and optimize content for the web site using Microsoft Dot Net Framework (ASP.NET, Web Services in VB.NET, Visual Studio 2005, C++/C/C#, JAVA, SQL Server 2005)
+- Plan, design, write, modify, integrate and test system codes
+- Perform security and quality controls
+- Co-ordinate multidisciplinary team to develop web site graphics, content, capacity and interactivity